BEC Monthly Features

 BEC Members Corner

-"BEC Members Corner" is dedicated to BEC members for the purpose of introducing their recent achievements, success stories, innovative ideas or solutions on environmental sustainability.
-Members are invited to provide us with an English write-up with a maximum of 200 words, which BEC will reserve the rights of editing and publishing.
-The submission deadline for the next E-newsletter is 23 December 2014 (Tuesday).
+"BEC Members Corner" is dedicated to BEC members to introduce their recent achievements, success stories, innovative ideas or solutions on environmental sustainability.
+Members can provide us an English write-up with a maximum of 200 words, which BEC will reserve the rights of editing and publishing.
+The submission deadline for the upcoming E-newsletter is 25 June 2014 (Wednesday).

 BEC Members Update